artinformationcommons/artinformationcommons.github.io/_posts/2019-11-19-ask-a-taxonomist.md

 ### Ask a Taxonomist...Between Two Ferns

-Tuesday, November 19<br>
+**Tuesday, November 19
-3:00–4:00 p.m.<br>
+3:00–4:00 p.m.
-Perelman Building<br>
+Perelman Building
-@LandAatPMA
+@LandAatPMA**

-A riff on comedian Zach Galifinakis’ Funny or Die series Between Two Ferns and the social media hashtag #askacurator, we conducted an interview with Bree Midavaine (Taxonomist) who works with the museum’s Library and Archives on the AIC initiative.
+A riff on comedian Zach Galifinakis’ Funny or Die series Between Two Ferns and the social media hashtag #askacurator, we conducted an interview with Bree Midavaine, Taxonomist who works with the museum’s Library and Archives on the AIC initiative.

-Juliet Vinegra (AIC Project Manager) posed questions, sent by staff and external colleagues, asking Bree about what, exactly, a taxonomist does, her role in the Art Information Commons initiative, and general knowledge management.
+Juliet Vinegra, Art Information Commons Project Manager posed questions, sent by staff and external colleagues, asking Bree about what, exactly, a taxonomist does, her role in the Art Information Commons initiative, and general knowledge management.

 Couldn't make it?
 Check out some questions and posts Follow on Twitter @LandAatPMA with #AskATaxonomist.
 You can also review the presentation shared at the event <b><a href="/uploads/Ask a Taxonomist 11-19-19.pdf">here</a></b> and a recording of the program below.<br><br>